gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 therefore decreed by the before-mentioned synod, and proclaimed publicly by universal accord, that all Englishmen throughout the island who were in a state of bondage should be restored to freedom.

-## Chapter XIX: The proclamation of the king of England.
+## Chapter XIX: The proclamation of the king of England

 Reports having been spread abroad of these events, which were much exaggerated, and the earl having made himself master not only of Leinster, but of other territories to which he had no just claims in